rfo909/RForth/README.md

 hardware at the lowest level, is an entirely different matter.

-The effort so far consists of making a byte code assembler, for a stack based instruction set, while developing a base code in this assembly language, and verifying it using a stand-alone interpreter.
+The effort so far consists of making a byte code assembler, for a stack based instruction set, while developing using a simple base code source file written in this assembly language, and verifying it using a stand-alone interpreter.

 CFT assembler
 -------------

-An assembler is written as a [CFT](https://github.com/rfo909/CFT)) script with several support files, and it generates single byte instructions.
+The assembler is written as a [CFT](https://github.com/rfo909/CFT) script, which is a script language I've written myself (in Java).
+It is perfect for prototyping (as well as daily tool).
+The assembler reads the source file and generates a sequence of single byte instructions.

 An initial design decision to use printable non-space characters for instructions, effectively reserved the range 33-127 for normal opcodes.
-The original design inlined numeric constants by defining
+The original design inlined numeric constants by defining the following single byte instructions:

 - "x" to push zero on the stack
 - "0-9A-F" to multiply value on stack by 16 before adding 0-15.